DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/INTEGRATION/DOCUMENTS/Customer.md

 # Customer

-Integration systems may require customer data.
+Integration systems Trading partner (example online sales) may require customer data.

 The following subsections will describe how to view, process and send Customer to applicable Integration system Trading partners. <br>
 Viewing the [Staging table records](#view-staging-table-records) will also be discussed. <br>